LRawrerL/ACF_Notes/Chapter 4/Cloud Security.md

 #### Encryption in transit
 Data in transit:
 - Moving across network
-- Use Transporter Layer Security (TLS)
+- Use Transport Layer Security (TLS)
 - Certificate Manager provides a way to manage, deploy, and renew TLS cert
 - Data moving over HTTPS is secured using TLS or SSL
 #### Securing S3 buckets and objects